 MOD RCC/23A4/1

-RESOLUTION 2 (REV. DUBAI, 2014)
+RESOLUTION 2 (REV. BUENOS AIRES, 2017)

 Establishment of study groups

-The World Telecommunication Development Conference (Dubai, 2014),
+The World Telecommunication Development Conference (Buenos Aires, 2017),

 considering

 a) that the mandate for each study group needs to be clearly defined, in order to avoid duplication between study groups and other groups of the ITU Telecommunication Development Sector (ITU-D) established pursuant to No. 209A of the ITU Convention and to ensure the coherence of the overall work programme of the Sector as provided for in Article 16 of the Convention;